9ae/ace/characters/ace.md

 Fears

 > Of letting people down, of not being able to protect people she loves.
+>
+> Rejection - she's had so much of it in the past, while attempting to make friends.
+>
+> Being uprooted again - The church has killed both her family and chosen family.
+She is afraid of really settling down, surrendering to any sense of security.
+>
 > Large crowds, public speaking (which is what makes her ascension to take leadership of the org so impressive)

 What makes them happy?